jillesvangurp/rankquest-studio/README.md

 This is a kotlin-js project that uses the amazing [Fritz2](https://www.fritz2.dev/) framework.
 Fritz2 is a reactive framework in the style of react and similar frameworks.
 But it also builds on top of foundations laid by Kotlin with things like co-routines, flows, and internal DSLs.

-This project currently uses the experimental K2 compiler (the new compiler for the upcoming Kotlin 2.0).
-While not yet recommended for production usage or library creation, the benfits of its faster incremental compilation and the fact that it seems to work outweigh the downsides of dealing with its occasional flakiness and remaining bugs.
+This project currently uses the new K2 compiler and Kotlin 2.0.
+While not yet recommended for production usage or library creation, the benfits of this are faster incremental compilation and the fact that it seems to work outweigh the downsides of dealing with its occasional flakiness and remaining bugs.
 If this causes you issues, you can turn it off in `gradle.properties`.
 For the same reason, you should use the latest version of intellij for development.

 The CSS styling is done using [tailwind](https://tailwindcss.com/).
 This works via a hook in `webpack.config.d` that processes javascript assets that are produced by the kotlin-js transpiler to ensure that any of the tailwind classes used are backed by the correct, minimum amount of CSS necessary.